 On a dark and misty winter day it can be quite eerie and atmospheric!

 Connect with the Bronte Sisters at the Bronte Parsonage Museum

 Just next to the church is the former home of Charlotte, Emily and Anne Bronte where they resided between 1820-1861, and where some of their most famous novels were written.

 The Bronte Parsonage Museum is brimming with artefacts such as the very table they wrote at, the Bronte family’s personal possessions and even first editions of many of their well-known novels.

-If you didn’t know much about the Bronte Sisters before your day trip to Howarth, you will certainly leave with in-depth knowledge of their extraordinary lives and writing!
+If you didn’t know much about the Bronte Sisters before your Haworth day trip, you will certainly leave with in-depth knowledge of their extraordinary lives and writing!